 You speak but don’t communicate

 Your communication doesn’t have to be meaningful day in and day out.
-But it’s troubling if you never talk with your spouse about anything beside, say, the weather or who needs to get more milk.
+But it’s troubling—and possibly one of the signs of divorce—if you never talk with your spouse about anything besides the weather or who needs to get more milk.
 “It’s a bad sign when speaking to each other seems superficial,” says Marni Feuerman, a licensed psychotherapist in private practice in Boca Raton, Florida.
 “If you keep the day-to-day stuff inside, it creates distance and disconnection in your marriage,” says Feureman.
 That can make you feel less affection and fondness for your partner.
 The same goes if it’s one person doing all the talking and the other doing all the listening.
 “Remember, good communication is not just about speaking up on behalf of yourself,” says Francesca Di Meglio, the former Newlyweds Expert for About.com and writer of the Italian Mamma blog.
 “It’s also about listening to—and really hearing—your spouse.”
-Here are ways to start communicating better in your marriage.

 You disagree about whether to have kids